vietphu/SameGame/README.md

 Same Game for iOS
 -----------------

 An incomplete iOS implementation of the classic [Japanese game](http://en.wikipedia.org/wiki/SameGame).
+The current version supports only the iPad.

 ![Screenshot of Gameplay](https://raw.github.com/CommanderCoriander/SameGame/master/screenshot.png)